Why visiting Nilpena Ediacara National Park should be on your bucket list

 South Australia’s newest national park is a game-changer for the Flinders.
 Learn why it’ll be so special to visit.

-Members of the public will be able to visit Nilpena’, as it is commonly referred to via guided tours.
+Members of the public can visit Nilpena’, as it is commonly referred to via guided tours.

 This national park is unlike any other in South Australia, possibly even the world, and will profile the state’s outback region in a whole new light.

-Here’s why it needs to be added to your bucketlist for your 2023 adventures:
+Here’s why it needs to be added to your bucket list for your 2024 adventures:

 1. It has international historical significance